VictuarVi/PoliMi-PhD-Thesis/docs/docs.typ

 #v(1em)

 This chapter is the result of the documentation generated from the source code.
-Since it's not strictly needed to use the template -- there are very little functions to actually use, which are only section organizers -- it's quite barebones.
+Since it's not strictly needed to use the template -- most of the functions that are to be used are straightforward -- it's quite barebones.

-The intended order of use of the functions is as follows:
+The intended section order is as follows:

 #block(height: 2.4cm, columns[
   + frontmatter